nf-core/lsmquant/README.md

 ## Pipeline Summary

-The pipeline consits of three major stages, the `preprocessing`stage, the `registration`stage, and the `analysis` stage.
+The pipeline consists of three major stages, the `preprocessing`stage, the `registration`stage, and the `analysis` stage.

 ### Preprocessing